rrbljsb/reprbuild/README.md

 REBUILDER = "rebuild"

 ```
-+ Added the attributes to be included in the representation
++ Configure _repr_attrs as Union[list,dict] to configure the attributes to be included in the representation.
+Optionally define _repr_list as a dict specify maximum recusion level by attribute.
++ If desired, configure _repr_attrs for any recursively included classes.
+The recursively included class method \_\_repr\_\_ does not have to be modified/defined unless desired

 ```
    def __init__(self):
        ...
+       # Define a list with attribute names
        self._repr_attrs = ["name","rank","serialnum"]

+       # to set specfic recursion levels define a dictionary
+       self._repr_attrs = {"name":-1,"rank": 2, "serialnum": 1}

    @classmethod
    def get_build_map():
+      # Define a dictionary mapping class name to rebuild methods if
+      # object recreation is to be implemented
       return {
           "name" : NameClass.rebuild,
           "rank" : RankClass.rebuild,